bauerca/configable/README.md

 # Configable

-Configable is more paradigm than library, encouraging you to write concise, extensible, and reusable code by inventing a declarative configuration-like language for your app.
+Configable is more paradigm than library, encouraging you to write concise, extensible, and reusable code by inventing a declarative configuration-based language for your app.

 The tangible part of Configable strives to help you structure your code